Travel from Lisbon to Seville.

 .
 Rides starting from 26€ can be found, although usually they cost between 30 and 40€.

-By checking one week before departure or less there are good chances to find a ride.
+By checking one week or less before departure there are good chances to find a ride.
 However, if you search for a date later than two weeks before departure, it will be difficult to find any rides yet.

 Be aware that BlaBlaCar's platform has still not mastered traveling with a change of time-zone, as it is the case between Lisbon and Seville.
 That means in some cases the arrival time might be wrong.
 Make sure to cross-check it with the driver to avoid missunderstandings.